seshnadathur/Revolver/README.md

 Acknowledgments:

 The reconstruction section of this code was developed from a version written by Julian Bautista and with input from Paul Carter, Will Percival and (indirectly) Angela Burden.
+Hans Winther made several improvements.
 Some elements of the ZOBOV void-finding section of code were developed with Shaun Hotchkiss.